 GPSA develops and implements policies and projects that promote the economic and environmental sustainability of South Australian grain growing businesses.

-GPSA’s mission is to ensure a viable and sustainable grains industry in South Australia for grain producers through leadership, advocacy and communication.
+GPSA's mission is to ensure a profitable and sustainable grains industry in South Australia, through advancing the interests of grain producers.

 GPSA is 100 percent funded by grain growers, for grain growers.
 Money from commercial sales of grain is contributed under legislation called the Primary Industry Funding Scheme (Grain Industry Fund) Regulations 2012.
 The rate is currently set at 20 cents per tonne of grain sold.
 This provides a sustainable and secure source of funding to represent South Australian grain producers both locally and nationally.